-Social Distance with These Off-the-Grid Excursions from Cape Charles
+Check Out These Off-the-Grid Excursions In and Around Cape Charles

 Social distancing is still recommended in the name of public health and safety.
 Luckily, it’s not too hard to do that on Virginia’s expansive Eastern Shore — and still have a lot of fun in the process.
 With charming Cape Charles as your home base, here are five off-the-grid excursions where you can stay socially distant while making memories with your nearest and dearest.